joshlerr/imports-and-CPI/README.md

 # Imports-and-CPI 🥝🥩 📈 📉
 **Contributors**
-  *Eyasu Yenesew, Rebecca Moges, Abdou Chaib*
+  *Josh Yenesew, Rebecca Moges, Abdou Chaib*
   ## Introduction ##
   We will be analyzing the connection of Food Import and Consumer Price Index (CPI) to get an understanding of their relationship.
 ## Data Dictionary ##